 But just the act of starting in on something gets you focused on the work rather than all the options that are sending you into overwhelm-overdrive.

 This is why it’s really important to FIRST ask the question, “Am I looking for permission to stand still?” before charging in on something.

 Because if you are looking for an out but you charge in on the work anyway, you’ll burn out, you’ll hit a wall, you’ll spin out… and that’s no good for you.
 Or for the world out here waiting for you to create art!

 And that’s often what happens when we’re feeling overwhelmed but feel so sure we’ve GOT TO keep going.

 Eh… sometimes we don’t!
 And being honest with ourselves when we are begging for an excuse to just BE for a second is a great way to not only reduce overwhelm but honor the times our souls are whispering us (y’know, so we can pay attention before they have to full-on scream to get our attention).

 We’re sensitive critters, storytellers.
 We have a keen sense of intuition that we sometimes forget to trust.

 Let’s commit to hearing, respecting, and inviting the intuitive communication that may just clear all sorts of clutter, rendering overwhelm’s hold on us nonexistent.

-I'd love to hear from you on this.
-Pop a comment in below, shoot me a tweet, come chat in the Facebook group, or — hey — jam with me on our free SMFA Tune-Up call coming up next week!
-(You're signed up, aren't you?
-These are ever so much fun!
-Proof.)
+I’d love to hear from you on this.
+Pop a comment in below, shoot me a tweet, or — hey — jam with me on our free SMFA Tune-Up call coming up!

 Think about how you can simplify your overwhelming options by first asking yourself what you really need.
 And if it's a break, take it.
 Own it.
 Then get back to work more focused than before.